 The fair value of in-kind contributions has been recorded in the accompanying consolidated financial statements as support, expense, and fixed assets.
-During the year ended December 31, 2018, in-kind contributions consisted of \$452,400, for legal and other services.
+During the years ended December 31, 2019 and 2018, in-kind contributions consisted of \$907,249 and \$452,400, respectively, for legal and other services.